masharp/algorithms-n-structures/README.md

 #useful-algorithms & algorithm-challenges
 Algorithms and data structures written by me to solve simple to complex problems.
-Languages include Java, Python, JavaScript and a bit ofRuby.
+Languages include Java, Python, JavaScript and a bit of Ruby.
 Some are pretty good, some are hacked together.

 My intention with this repo is to track my own progress, save solutions to problems